 Fournier also holds a full-time career outside of rowing as Business Intelligence Engineer with a Fortune 500 company.

 Tim Desrosiers joined Florida Tech as the full-time assistant women’s rowing coach in the fall of 2014 with 11 years of collegiate and high school coaching experience under his belt.
 His prior experience includes the position of head coach and program director for both the men’s and women’s programs Umass-Lowell, as well as positions with MIT, Greater Lawrence Rowing, and Space Coast Crew.

-Additionally, in the spring of 2011, Desrosiers was brought on by Division II school Merrimack College to begin its first-ever women’s rowing program.
-In the program’s first year, the Warriors captured a silver medal at the New England Rowing Championships.
+Additionally, in the spring of 2011, Desrosiers was brought on by Division II school Merrimack College to first-ever women’s rowing program.
+In program’s first year, the Warriors captured silver medal at New England Rowing Championships.

 Desrosiers began his rowing career at the University of Massachusetts-Lowell where he studied Graphic Design from 1998 to 2002.